dennisjbell/redmine/HABITAT.md

 #### Exporting a CF-Compatible Docker Image

-We will use the cfize exporter to create a CF-compatible docker image, just like we used the docker exporter to create a regular docker image above.
+We will use the `cfize` exporter to create a CF-compatible Docker image, just like we used the `docker` exporter to create a regular Docker image above.
 At the time of this writing, the cfize exporter needs to be taken from the cf-exporter branch in the starkandwayne fork of habitat.
-Git-clone that repo in a new directory:
+Git-clone that repo in a new directory.
+You'll also have to create a `core` origin key in order to build the cfize component.

 ```
 git clone https://github.com/starkandwayne/habitat.git
 git checkout cf-exporter
+HAB_ORIGIN=core hab origin key generate core
 ```

-Next, copy your redmine .hart file and the cf-mapping.toml file to the base of this repository, then enter the Habitat studio using the core origin (you'll have to create a dummy core origin key for this to work -- you don't need the real key as you won't be pushing anything to core)
+Next, copy your redmine .hart file and the cf-mapping.toml file to the base of this repository, then enter the Habitat studio using the core origin.

 ```
-cp /path/to/redmine-repo/results/&lt;your-origin>-redmine-3.4.2-&lt;datestamp>-x86_64-linux.hart .
+cp /path/to/redmine-repo/results/<your-origin>-redmine-3.4.2-<datestamp>-x86_64-linux.hart .
 cp /path/to/redmine-repo/cf-mapping.toml .
 HAB_ORIGIN=core hab studio enter
 ```